jli151/Data_Science_Udacity_Nanodegree/Write_A_Data_Science_Blog_Post/README.md

 - sklearn

 ### Data
-Data was provided by the course and can be downloaded under the same folder:
+Data was provided by the course and can be downloaded from the compressed file under the same folder:
 - calendar.csv: contains the availability and price
 - listings.csv: includes all information available to describe the listing
 - reviews.csv: some comments and reviews about the listing